-The focus of the RS will be to encourage innovations where
+The focus of the RS will be to encourage innovations intended for use in the Indian market in areas where:

 - i. there is absence of governing regulations; - ii. there is a need to temporarily ease regulations for enabling the proposed innovation; - iii. the proposed innovation shows promise of easing/effecting delivery of financial services in a significant way.